fff7d1bc/pkg-testing-tools/README.md

 ## Switches

 ```
-usage: pkg-testing-tool [-h] --package PACKAGE
+    usage: pkg-testing-tool [-h] -p PACKAGE_ATOM
                             [--append-required-use APPEND_REQUIRED_USE]
                             [--max-use-combinations MAX_USE_COMBINATIONS]
                             [--use-flags-scope {local,global}]
                             [--test-feature-scope {once,always,never}]
                             [--report REPORT]

     optional arguments:
       -h, --help            show this help message and exit

     Required:
+      -p PACKAGE_ATOM, --package-atom PACKAGE_ATOM
-  --package PACKAGE     Valid Portage package atom, like '=app-
+                            Valid Portage package atom, like '=app-
                             category/foo-1.2.3'.
+Can be specified multiple times
+                            to unmask/keyword all of them and test them one by
+                            one.

     Optional:
       --append-required-use APPEND_REQUIRED_USE
                             Append REQUIRED_USE entries, useful for blacklisting
                             flags, like '!systemd !libressl' on systems that runs
                             neither.
 The more complex REQUIRED_USE, the longer it
                             take to get USE flags combinations.
       --max-use-combinations MAX_USE_COMBINATIONS
                             Generate up to N combinations of USE flags, the
                             combinations are random out of those which pass check
                             for REQUIRED_USE.
 Default: 16.
       --use-flags-scope {local,global}
                             Local sets USE flags for package specified by atom,
                             global sets flags for */*.
       --test-feature-scope {once,always,never}
                             Enables FEATURES='test' once, for default use flags,
                             always, for every run or never.
 Default: once.
-  --report REPORT       Save report in JSON format under specified path.

 ```